statcourses/statcourses.github.io/sscmRprogramming/index.md

 ---
 # Programming using R
 <p align="justify">
 This is a one day intensive course on R programming techniques.
 The course is structured as a set of lecture sessions and computer practicals.
 It mainly covers the basic programming tools in R, such as functions and control structures, i.e. conditional expressions and loops.
-This course might be benfecial for a wide range of participants e.g., statisticians, biologists, clinicians and postgraduate students.
+The target audiance for the course include a wide range of applicants e.g., statisticians, biologists, clinicians and postgraduate students.
 </p>

-## Prerequisite
+## Notice
 <p align="justify">
-This course assumes all participants have <strong>basic concepts of R</strong>, as covered by the <a href="{{ site.baseurl}}/sscmIntro-to-R">'Introduction to R'</a> course (or equivalent skills).
+This course assumes all participants have <strong>basic concepts of R</strong>, as covered by the <a href="{{ site.baseurl}}/sscmIntro-to-R">'Introduction to R'</a> course.
 It is highly recommended that a participant attends the <a href="{{ site.baseurl}}/sscmIntro-to-R">'Introduction to R'</a>, followed by this course.
 Both courses together form a series titled '<em>Mastering Data Analysis & Visualisation Using R</em>'.
 </p>

 ## Course outline